aurrelhebert/warp10-zeppelin-quantumviz/README.md

 mvn clean package
 ```

-Create a directory warp10 in interpreter.
+Create a directory warp10 in folder interpreter.

 Then copy the Jar with dependencies inside.